-More than seven decades ago, a group of students interested in forming a swim team at the University of Georgia approached C.W.
+More than eight decades ago, a group of students interested in forming a swim team at the University of Georgia approached C.W.
 Jones, the Physical Educations Director of the Athens YMCA.

 At the time, the Georgia campus was without facilities, a team and a coach, but "Jonesy" answered the interest of these young swimmers and was appointed temporary coach and supervisor of the newly chartered team.
 Little could he have suspected that this appointment would lead to a head coaching commitment from 1926-1942, a 41-36 dual meet record and most importantly, a foundation for decades to come.

 Daily life was greatly interrupted by World War II, and Jones' commitment to the Georgia swim team was no exception.
 From 1943-1946, Jones was needed on other fronts and thus turned over the helm to B.W.
 "Bump" Gabrielsen.

 From 1948 to 1966, Gabrielsen raised the standard of Georgia swimming and diving to new heights as he piloted the Bulldogs to a dual meet record of 118-106-4 during that span of time.
 Gabrielsen's record book contains 70 individual SEC Champions (including relay teams), three conference team championship titles, one National Amateur Athletic Union (AAU) Champion and one U.S. Olympic Team member.

 During Gabrielsen's coaching career, Georgia was home of one of the finest swimmers in SEC history — sprint freestyler Reid Patterson, who swam for the Bulldogs from 1952 to 1954.
 Patterson claimed the NCAA title in the 100 freestyle during the 1953 championships and won eight SEC titles (seven individual and one relay) in his three seasons with the Bulldogs.